-What is the purpose of a company intranet?
+What is a company intranet?

 The purpose of a company intranet is to provide a private, secured online network where employees can create content, communicate, collaborate, manage tasks and events, and develop the company culture.
 It’s your company’s home-base, team touchpoint, central repository, multifunctional communication tool, and more.